Courseiva

 • .Use Microsoft Graph PowerShell to bulk-update the existing group-based licensing assignment for the affected dynamic group, specifying the service plans to disable in the -DisabledServicePlans parameter.

 Why : The correct approach is to keep the existing Microsoft 365 E5 license but disable specific service plans (Microsoft Entra ID Plan 2 and Defender for Office 365 Plan 2) within the license assignment.
-This is done by identifying the service plan GUIDs and using either the Set-MgUserLicense cmdlet with the -RemoveLicenses parameter, configuring the dynamic group’s license assignment to disable those service plans, or using Microsoft Graph PowerShell with the -DisabledServicePlans parameter.
+This can be done by: (1) using the Set-MgUserLicense cmdlet with the -RemoveLicenses parameter to remove specific service plans from existing licenses, (2) configuring a dynamic group’s license assignment to disable the unwanted service plans by specifying the disabled service plan GUIDs, or (3) using Microsoft Graph PowerShell to bulk-update the group-based licensing assignment with the -DisabledServicePlans parameter.
 These methods minimize administrative effort by leveraging group-based licensing and avoid service disruption because the core E5 functionality remains intact.
+Creating a custom SKU, downgrading to E3, or using Access Reviews are not valid methods for this scenario.

 Variation 2.
 A company is deploying Microsoft 365 and wants to ensure that users in the finance department have access to only the apps they need.
 You need to recommend a licensing strategy that minimizes administrative overhead while enforcing access restrictions.
 What should you do?